pnlbwh/luigi-pnlpipe/tests/README.md

 * It is safe to ignore failures of [test_json](https://github.com/pnlbwh/luigi-pnlpipe/blob/a1537c3610da8429c4fc25a8fb3ee3ea76eec64f/tests/test_luigi.py#L49) and [test_html](https://github.com/pnlbwh/luigi-pnlpipe/blob/a1537c3610da8429c4fc25a8fb3ee3ea76eec64f/tests/test_luigi.py#L60).
 Every now and then, there is a parameter update in Luigi configuration files.
-For the above tests to pass, we need to update the ground truth data with new provenance files comprising the updated parameters.
-Given the large size of the latter and the slowness of Dropbox upload, it is quite problematic to update the whole ground truth data.
+For the above tests to pass, we need to update ground truth data with new provenance files comprising the updated parameters.
+Provenance files are only a few kilobytes.
+However, given the large size of ground truth data and the slowness of Dropbox upload, it is quite problematic to update the remote ground truth data.
+Hence, we let the failures to occur.
+If the rest of the tests succeed, we satisfactorily conclude that nightly tests have succeeded.